sumn2u/learn-javascript/en/interview-questions/advance-level.md

 1. **No `this` Binding**: Arrow functions do not bind their own `this`.
 They inherit the `this` binding of the surrounding scope.
 This can be problematic, especially when using them as methods in objects or as event handlers.

 2. **No `arguments` Object**: Arrow functions do not have the `arguments` object of their own.
-If you need to access the arguments object, you'd have to use traditional function expressions.
+If we need to access the arguments object, we'd have to use traditional function expressions.

 3. **Cannot be Used as Constructors**: Arrow functions cannot be used as constructors with the `new` keyword because they don't have the `[[Construct]]` internal method.